rgitrepo/kubernetes-beginner-to-pro/docs/day6/ports-in-services.md

 ### Selectors in Services

 #### Services Without Selectors

+**Interivew Question: Is it possible to have a service wtihout selectors?**

 It is possible to create a service without selectors.
 However, in such cases, you must manually create endpoint slices to define where the service should direct traffic.

 Example: